SID finding Guide

 Guaranteed shiny method

-For the guaranteed shiny method, you also need to have NOT yet caught/received either the guaranteed shiny Haxorus in the Nature Preserve or the guaranteed shiny Gible (B2) / Dratini (W2) you get as a reward for beating Benga on the 10th level of the Black Tower (B2) / White Treehollow (W2).
-This method involves RNGing the shiny for perfect IVs several times in a row and writing down specific data you get every time; so make sure NOT to save after catching / receiving the shiny.
+- You may NOT yet have caught/received either the guaranteed shiny Haxorus in the Nature Preserve or the guaranteed shiny Gible (B2) / Dratini (W2) you get as a reward for beating Benga on the 10th level of the Black Tower (B2) / White Treehollow (W2).

-If you have both of them still available, it'd be better to do this with Haxorus, as the method is a lot faster with it.
+If you have both of the guaranteed shinies still available, it'd be better to do this with Haxorus, as the method is a lot faster with it.
 This is due to Haxorus having a randomized ability and gender, whilst Gible / Dratini are both locked to always being male here and they both only have 1 ability, making it impossible to tell whether you got ability slot 0 or ability slot 1.
 What we seek to find with this method is what we're calling a "JTSV" that'll help us find our SID.
 Whilst Haxorus can get us down to 1 exactly specific JTSV, Gible / Dratini can only ever get us down to 4 different JTSVs meaning there'll be a lot more trial and error for you.

 You also have to be far enough into the game to be able to actually go and get the shiny.